kamil-kw/BeBike/README.md

 -   CI Tutor Support for Help with
     -   static files upload issue
-    -   Incorect value in the database
+    -   Incorrect value in the database

 -   Bootstrap documentation